True Blue PPO (preferred provider organization) is a network used by fully insured

 contracts with True Blue PPO agreeing to accept our allowance to care for covered

-Q. Can employees choose their own doctor?
-Can they choose their own hospital?
+Q. Can employees choose their own doctor and/or hospital?

-A. Yes, they can go to any provider they wish, whether they are PPO providers
+A. Yes, employees can go to any provider they wish, whether they are PPO providers

 or not.
-If they go to a provider that does not participate in the True Blue PPO,
+However, if they go to a provider that does not participate in the True Blue PPO,

-their Arkansas Blue Cross insurance will pay less of their doctor or hospital bills,
+Arkansas Blue Cross insurance will pay less of the doctor or hospital bills

 provider.
-In other words, Arkansas Blue Cross will pay more of their bill after
+In other words, Arkansas Blue Cross will pay more of the bill after

 they meet their deductible if they go to a PPO participating provider.

-Q. How much more will an employee pay if they use an out of network doctor or hospital?
+Q. How much more money will an employee pay if they use an out-of-network doctor or hospital?

-A. Normally 20 percent, depending on the group contract.
+A. Normally, an employee will pay 20 percent more, depending on the group contract.

 Q. Can an employee stay with their present doctor/OB-GYN/pediatrician?